Swindon Cable

-Swindon Cable was the UK's first commercial Cable TV franchise.
+Swindon Cable was the UK's first commercial cable TV franchise.
 It was originally set up by Thorn Ltd as Radio Rentals Cable Television; the local company name was later changed to Swindon Cable.
-As well as relaying satellite channels it operated its own local cable TV channel known as Swindon's Local Channel.
-It closed permanently in 2000, after 16 years of broadcasting mostly local programming on the Wiltshire town's cable network.
+As well as relaying satellite channels, it operated its own local cable TV channel known as Swindon's Local Channel.
+It closed permanently in 2000, after 16 years of broadcasting mostly local programming on the Wiltshire town's cable TV system.